1729patrick/deliberate-ios/README.md

 - Performance: Immutable objects can be more performant than mutable objects in certain situations.
 For example, they can be cached more easily because they always have the same state, and they can be shared across multiple threads without the need for synchronization.
 - Debugging: Immutability makes debugging easier because it eliminates the possibility of unexpected changes to objects.
 This makes it easier to identify the source of bugs and to fix them.

-- In summary, immutability provides several benefits that make code more reliable, safe, and easier to reason about.
+Immutability provides several benefits that make code more reliable, safe, and easier to reason about.
 It is an important concept in multi-threaded and concurrent programming environments
   </p>
 </details>
 <details>